 And, Akai Professional gives you a great instrument with great controls and features without breaking the bank.

-Among its features are four faders, control knobs and buttons, arranged in three banks to give you 36 total controls.
-In addition, it has 16 thick fat MPC pads in four banks that gives you 64 total assignable pads.
+Among its features are four faders, control knobs, and buttons, arranged in three banks to give you 36 total controls.
+In addition, it has 16 thick fat MPC pads in four banks that give you 64 total assignable pads.